taskcluster/taskcluster-docs/src/manual/devel/best-practices/microservices.md

 ### Compiling

-Use [babel-compile](https://github.com/taskcluster/babel-compile) to compile your application.
+Use [babel-compile](https://github.com/taskcluster/babel-compile) with [babel-preset-taskcluster](https://github.com/taskcluster/babel-preset-taskcluster) to compile your application.
 Its README describes how to set it up generally, but for a TaskCluster service, you will need to install `babel-compile` and `babel-preset-taskcluster`.
 Include the following in your `package.json`: